vic-ma/website/content/posts/2025-11-05-final-report/index.md

 and 4-Across are both unfillable, because no letter fits in the bottom-right cell.

 However, our editor's word suggestion algorithm did not handle this grid properly.
+Our algorithm only considered the constraint imposed by the current slot and the intersecting slot at the current cell.
+So if the current cell is the bottom-right cell, then our algorithm correctly handled the grid.
+But if the current cell is any of the other cells, then the algorithm did not correctly handle the grid.
+The algorithm generated words like *WORD* and *WORM*, even though those words do not actually fit in the slot, because they cause 4-Down to become a nonsense word.